amarhod/pdf-bibliography-action/README.md

         verbosity: 2
 ```

 **This YAML file checks the new/modified files in a PR (compared to `origin/main`) when the label `essay` is assigned.
-If there are PDF files in the PR, the action will try to extract the reference lists and comment on the PR with a summary**
+If there are new or modified PDF files in the PR, the action will try to extract the reference lists and comment on the PR with a summary**

 ## Example of generated comment on PR